wso2/docs-is/en/docs/develop/extend/host-authentication-endpoint-on-a-different-server.md

 1. Download and install WSO2 IS and apache-tomcat into your local machine.
 Let’s consider IS installation as `<IS_HOME>` and tomcat installation as
     `<TOMCAT_HOME>`.

-2. Open `<TOMCAT_HOME>/conf/server.xml` file and enable the https connector on 8443 port.
+2. Open the `<TOMCAT_HOME>/conf/server.xml` file and enable the https connector on 8443 port.

     ``` xml
     <Connector port="8443" protocol="org.apache.coyote.http11.Http11NioProtocol"